Introduction

 is how compiler constants are defined while traversing the application bytecode.

-These specific globals are defined in the emitter since their definitions are tied to locations in the Wasm program being instrumented.
+These specific variables are defined in the emitter since their definitions are tied to locations in the Wasm program being instrumented.

 The ExprFolder